 Defamation law deals with protecting reputations.
 Defamation law gives a person whose reputation has been wrongfully attacked the right to take legal action against those responsible for the attack.
 The option of taking legal action is only available if:

-•material was “published” (this includes being written, spoken or illustrated, including being posted on the Internet) to at least one other person;
+• material was “published” (written, spoken, illustrated or posted on the internet) to at least one other person;

-•the material identified the plaintiff (i.e. the person who claims to have been defamed), whether directly or indirectly; and
+• the material identified the plaintiff (the person who claims to have been defamed) directly or indirectly; and

-If all the above elements are established, it falls to the publisher to try and establish that they have a defence to the plaintiff’s claim.
+If all the above elements are established, the publisher must try and establish that they have a defence to the plaintiff’s claim.
 Note that the publication of defamatory material is presumed to cause damage to a plaintiff, and so the plaintiff does not have to separately prove that they have suffered damage.

 From 1 January 2006, uniform defamation law came into operation throughout Australia.
 In Victoria, the relevant legislation is the Defamation Act 2005 (Vic) (“Defamation Act”).
-Prior to enactment of the uniform law, the law of defamation was different in each state and territory, which caused undue complexity in relation to Australia-wide publications (e.g. national newspapers, on the internet).
+Prior to enactment of the uniform law, the law of defamation was different in each state and territory, which caused complexity in relation to Australia-wide publications (e.g. national newspapers).

-Prior to the Defamation Act, the law of defamation in Victoria was governed solely by decisions of the courts (known collectively as the common law).
+Prior to the Defamation Act, the law of defamation in Victoria was governed solely by decisions of the courts (the common law).
 The Defamation Act retained much of the common law – including the common law defences to defamation – and supplemented those defences with new statutory defences.
-Accordingly, the law of defamation in Victoria is now governed both by the Defamation Act and the common law.
+So, Victoria’s defamation law comprises both the Defamation Act and the common law.